JorjaFox/library/_source/_recaps/csi/frame-by-frame.md

 ## Quotes

-**Russell** Sara, got something?
+**Russell:** Sara, got something?
-**Sidle** A piece of the past.
+**Sidle:** A piece of the past.

 * * *

-**Sidle** Terrible, unspeakable things happen to all of us.
+**Sidle:** Terrible, unspeakable things happen to all of us.
 But that doesn't give us the right to destroy someone's life.
 Whatever happened to you, whatever the truth is, for fourteen years you let an innocent man believe that he killed the one thing that he cared about.
 The one person in his screwed up universe that he genuinely loved like a daughter.
 You took his desire to protect and save you and you perverted it.
 You twisted it.
 I *know* you.
 I know who you are.
 You haven't changed, Darcy.
 You never will.

 * * *

-**Russell** That thing I said to you?
+**Russell:** That thing I said to you?
 About pushing too hard?
 Thank god you did.

 * * *

-**Sidle** All this evidence, all these years ... you ever think you've had enough?
+**Sidle:** All this evidence, all these years ... you ever think you've had enough?
-**Sanders** You kidding?
+**Sanders:** You kidding?
 I'm just getting started.